danyelasuzy/Tic_Tac_Toe/README.md

 ### 🌟 Core Features:

-- **Two-player mode**: Alternating turns between Turkey and Pumpkin.
+- **Computer-player mode**: Alternating turns between Turkey and Pumpkin.
 - **Dynamic DOM updates**: Every click updates the grid visually and programmatically.
 - **Win detection**: Highlights the winning combination.
 - **Tie detection**: Declares a tie if all boxes are filled without a winner.